appcircleio/appcircle-cli/README.md

 - Using the Appcircle CLI, authenticate with your API Key: `appcircle login api-key --name="YOUR_API_KEY_NAME" --secret="YOUR_API_KEY_SECRET"`.
 - For multi-organization accounts, you can specify an organization: `appcircle login api-key --name="YOUR_API_KEY_NAME" --secret="YOUR_API_KEY_SECRET" --organization-id="YOUR_ORG_ID"`.

+#### Logout
+- To logout from your Appcircle account, use: `appcircle logout`
+- This will clear your stored authentication token locally

+#### Authentication Behavior
+- If you're already logged in and try to login again, you'll see a "You are already logged in" message
+- You must logout first before logging in with different credentials
+- Your token is stored locally and will persist until you logout or manually clear it

 > Your token will be stored internally.
-You should always revoke your access token if you do not plan to use it in the future.
+You should always logout or revoke your access token if you do not plan to use it in the future.

 ### Starting a New Build via the Appcircle CLI